z11a/He-Wants-The-Chicken-GLSL/README.md

 **Summary**

+ A project for my Computer Graphics class testing my knowledge of GLSL.
 This project shows a cat with a flag on him spinning around next to a cooked chicken that is also spinning.
 There is a large “YUM” text sitting in the top right corner that the user is able to rotate in 45 degree increments around the X and Z axes.